Dernière mise à jour: 24 mai 2024

 Here's how to do it:

-• After resetting, log in to the router interface with the default credentials (see the back of your router).
-Once connected, you can configure the router as if for the first time.
+- After resetting, log into the router interface with default credentials (check the back of your router).
+Once connected, you can configure the router as if it were the first time.

 So !
 You have finished.
 Now check if the issue is resolved or not.